ShadovvMoon/Archon/readme.md

-# Swordedit
+# Archon

+Built with Forerunner technology.

+## History

-Originally developed by Grenadiac in C++ for Windows, Sparkedit's source was given to bobindashadows, who began porting the application to OS X under the new name 'Swordedit'.
-Since then, the code has changed hands several times but has always remained GPL-licensed.
-The most recent maintainer of the project is Samuco of MacGamingMods.
+Originally developed by Grenadiac in C++ for Windows, Sparkedit's source was given to bobindashadows, who began porting the application to OS X. Next, Fred Havemayer aka 'Sword' rebranded the project as Swordedit.
+Most recently, the project has been taken up by Samuco, under the new name Archon.

-### License
+## License

 Swordedit is licensed under the GPLv2 or, at your option, any later version.